romartynets/bitsorchestra/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `$ json-server --watch db.json --port 3004`

+Since port 3000 is already taken by the frontend app, you need to use different port for the server.
+You can do this by —port flag.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\